amplication/docs/docs/getting-started/addons.md

 ## Available Plugins

-The following plugins are included in Amplication by default.
+The following plugins are currently available, we are working to add more plugins

 - PostgreSQL
 - MySQL database